Tuxedo Mask: Profile

 In the original anime adaptation, Mamoru is a generally outgoing person, though somewhat acerbic, and appears as a college student.
 He demonstrates interests in a variety of subjects and emerges as smart.
 The musical Kakyu Ouhi Kourin shows that he is aspiring to become a doctor.
 He also "dates" Rei Hino for a short time before the revelation of all the past-life identities, though he believes they are just friends.
 This history stirs jealousy in Usagi in later seasons.
 Sailor Moon Crystal, the second anime adaptation, follows the manga continuity and thus has Mamoru as a high school student, without much interaction with Rei.
 Unlike the original anime, Mamoru and Usagi start getting along relatively quickly instead of having to warm up to each other.

 Most of Sailor Moon's transformations and final victories come as a result of her and Tuxedo Mask cooperating together.
 In the final battle against the Dark Kingdom, Queen Metaria absorbs Sailor Moon and Tuxedo Mask into her body.
 However, they succeed in combining their powers through the Silver Crystal and destroy Queen Metalia from within.
 Tuxedo Mask also combines his power into Super Sailor Moon's last item with the rest of the Guardians using the Golden Crystal.
 In the Infinity story arc he combines his powers with Sailor Moon to create the next scepter.
-The episode in which this happens is The Rod of Love is born: Usagi's new transformation.
+This happens in episode 91, "The Rod of Love is born: Usagi's New Transformation."
 The manga tends to show Mamoru as quiet, studious, mysterious and stoic.
 The student body of his high school often admires him for these qualities.
 The anime adaptation also tends to make him appear in every episode to save Sailor Moon's life.
 His attacks in the anime resemble those shown in the manga, but are not named.

 In the musical adaptations, Mamoru protects Usagi and generally appears at her side.
 However, several of his relationships change in different settings: for example, one musical reveals Queen Beryl as Mamoru's fiancé from his time as Prince of the Earth.
 Associating with Silver Millennium was against Earth law, and Endymion violated this law when he fell in love with Princess Serenity.
 In this version of events, Serenity and Endymion are outlaws (similar to Romeo and Juliet) who drive an otherwise innocent woman, Beryl, to evil by making her jealous.
 Sailor Pluto also reveals that she is in love with Endymion, though she has contented herself with watching from afar.